Photos: To harvest olives, farmers in South Lebanon brave Israeli fire

 In Pictures

-To harvest olives, farmers in South Lebanon brave Israeli fire
+To harvest olives, farmers in south Lebanon brave Israeli fire

 The escalating exchanges of fire have made olive picking near the border particularly dangerous.